internalfx/rethinkdbfs-spec/README.md

 # Abstract

 RethinkDBFS is a convention drivers use to store and retrieve JSON binary data that exceeds RethinkDB's JSON-document size limit of 64MB.
-When this data, called a **user file**, is written to the system, RethinkDBFS divides the file into **chunks** that are stored as distinct documents in a **chunks collection**.
+When this data, called a **user file**, is written to the system, RethinkDBFS divides the file into **chunks** that are stored as distinct documents in a **chunks table**.
 To retrieve a stored file, RethinkDBFS locates and returns all of its component chunks.
-Internally, RethinkDBFS creates a **files collection document** for each stored file.
-Files collection documents hold information about stored files, and they are stored in a **files collection**.
+Internally, RethinkDBFS creates a **files table document** for each stored file.
+Files table documents hold information about stored files, and they are stored in a **files table**.

 # Definitions